Two RV Gypsies: Full-Time RVers

 Access to The Swinging Bridge requires climbing 50 stairs to reach the level of the Swinging Bridge.
 Those who choose not to climb the stairs can enjoy similar vistas from the parking area.
 The 228-foot suspension bridge spans an 80-foot chasm at more than one mile in elevation and claims to be America's highest suspension footbridge.

-1st view of the swinging bridge the swinging bridge
+1st view of the swinging bridge

-The two RV Gypsies pause for a photo opportunity before beginning their journey to the other side, which is considered the highlight of a trip to Grandfather Mountain.
+The two RV Gypsies paused for a photo opportunity before beginning their journey to the other side, which is considered the highlight of a trip to Grandfather Mountain.
 Actually, the bridge is now anchored by cables and does not swing due to the excessively high winds.
-Karen had to remove her hat due to the strength of the wind.
+Karen Duquette had to remove her hat due to the strength of the wind.
 The wind could be heard howling throughout the area.

-Lee Duquette on the swinging bridge Karen Duquette on the swinging bridge
+Lee Duquette on the swinging bridge

-the swinging bridge sign on the swinging bridge
+sign on the swinging bridge

 Sign in the middle of the bridge